PEXANE2/azure-docs.tr-tr/articles/iot-dps/quick-enroll-device-tpm-java.md

 4. Kaydın başarılı olup olmadığını görmek için çıktı penceresini izleyin.

 5. Azure portalında sağlama hizmetinize gidin.
-Click **Manage enrollments**, and select the **Individual Enrollments** tab.
+Select **Manage enrollments**, and select the **Individual Enrollments** tab.
 Notice that the *Registration ID* of your simulated TPM device is now listed.

     ![Portalda TPM kaydının başarılı olup olmadığını doğrulama](./media/quick-enroll-device-tpm-java/verify-tpm-enrollment.png)

 ## <a name="clean-up-resources"></a>Kaynakları temizleme
-Java hizmeti örneğini keşfetmeye devam etmeyi planlıyorsanız, bu Hızlı Başlangıçta oluşturulan kaynakları temizlemeyin.
-Devam etmeyi planlamıyorsanız, bu hızlı başlangıç ile oluşturulan tüm kaynakları silmek için aşağıdaki adımları kullanın:
+If you plan to explore the Java service sample, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Makinenizdeki Java örnek çıktı penceresini kapatın.
 1. TPM cihazınızı benzetmek için oluşturmuş olabileceğiniz TPM simülatörü penceresini kapatın.
-1. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Individual Enrollments** tab.
-Select the *Registration ID* of the device you enrolled using this Quickstart, and click the **Delete** button at the top of the blade.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Individual Enrollments** tab.
+Select the check box next to the *Registration ID* for the enrollment entry you created using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Sonraki adımlar
-Bu Hızlı Başlangıçta sanal bir TPM cihazını Cihaz Sağlama hizmetinize kaydettiniz.
+In this quickstart, you enrolled a simulated TPM device to your Device Provisioning service.
 Cihaz sağlama hakkında ayrıntılı bilgi edinmek için Azure portalında Cihaz Sağlama Hizmeti ayarları öğreticisine geçin.

 > [!div class="nextstepaction"]
 > [Azure IoT Hub Cihazı Sağlama Hizmeti öğreticileri](./tutorial-set-up-cloud.md)